slittorin/home-assistant-setup/README.md

 1. Check versions of available docker images for MariaDB at [Docker - MariaDB](https://hub.docker.com/_/mariadb).
    - If you do not want the 'latest' version, , use version number.
-   - At time of writing (20220207) the 'latest' version is 10.6 (isolated with `sudo docker image inspect mariadb`).
+   - At time of writing (20220207) the 'latest' version is 10.6.5 (isolated with `sudo docker image inspect mariadb` and looking for 'MARIADB_VERSION').
 2. Create the directory `/srv/ha-db`, and the following sub-directories:
    - At present no specific directories are used.
 3. For the following file `/srv/.env` add the following content: